handfoot/bitcoinguide/README.md

 - When you send BTC, there is a small transaction cost (required to pay BTC miners), and a few options.
 Select the smallest charge, as it doesn't make really too much of a difference in speed.

 After you setup your bitcoin wallet, you will be able to receive and spend BTC using this wallet.

+---

+*If you would like to help improve this article, feel free to leave your suggestions in [issues](https://github.com/handfoot/bitcoinguide/issues/new), or email handfoot at protonmail dot com*